Fsarmento/glider-sim/README.md

 ![Glider Sim](photos/banner.jpg)

+A glider flight simulation cockpit project.
+Includes 3D printable STL parts, bill of materials, controller code, and assembly instructions.

+This project was designed to be used with the **Condor 3** glider flight simulator.

 ---

 If you enjoy this project and want to say thanks, you can **buy me a beer** via [GitHub Sponsors](https://github.com/sponsors/Fsarmento). 🍺

 ---
-A glider flight simulation cockpit project.
-Includes 3D printable STL parts, bill of materials, controller code, and assembly instructions.

 > [!NOTE]
 > This page is still under construction and being updated with more information.

-This project was designed to be used with the **Condor 3** glider flight simulator.

 ## Bill of Materials (BOM)

-> [!NOTE]
+> [!IMPORTANT]
 > The AliExpress links do not have the correct product options pre-selected.
 Please make sure to select the correct options according to the item description.